PhilippSchweizer/fend-cat-clicker/README.md

 # Cat Clicker Project

 In the Frontend Web Development Nanodegree Programm at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) part 4 of the syllabus is all about building front-end applications on a professional level so it introduces the student to Ajax, Angular, Ember and Service Workers.
-To get familiar with writing well structured code and adapting to ever changing expactions this course unit starts of with the requirement to build an simple cat clicker.
+To get familiar with writing well structured code and adapting to ever changing expactions this course unit starts of with the requirement to build a simple cat clicker.
 Throughout the course the expactions in regard to the cat clicker expand.

 ## Stage #01